-In September 2018 we were invited to become part of a pilot to introduce the No Outsiders way of teaching our children about respect for all of the protected characteristics of the Equality Act 2010.
+In September 2018 we became part of a pilot to introduce the No Outsiders way of teaching our children about respect for all of the protected characteristics of the Equality Act 2010.
 School Council members helped to weave this into our behaviour policy and reward system.
 In May and September 2019, we gained national recognition on the BBC for our work.